dataloop-ai-apps/clip-model-adapter/README.md

 ## Deployment

-After installing the pretrained model or fine-tuning it on your data, it is necessary to deploy it, so it can be used for prediction.
+After installing the pretrained model or fine-tuning it on your data, it is necessary to deploy the model in order for it to be available for prediction.

 ## Attribution